It's so Easy to get Addicted to Crack Cocaine

 Cocaine, not crack cocaine, is considered a ‘rich man’s drug’ due to its high cost.
 However, crack cocaine is diluted and sold at very low prices that almost anyone can afford, at least at first.
 Once an individual is addicted to it, they will spend more and more money trying to support their habit.

 The Effects of Crack Cocaine

-As mentioned before, crack cocaine causes a short-lived, intense high that is immediately followed by an intense depression, edginess, and a craving for more of the drug.
+As mentioned before, crack cocaine causes a short-lived, intense high that is immediately followed by intense depression, edginess, and a craving for more of the drug.
 Individuals using crack cocaine usually don’t eat or sleep properly.
 They can experience greatly increased heart rate, muscle spasms, and convulsions.
 The drug can make people feel paranoid, angry, hostile and anxious, even when they are not using or high.

 Crack cocaine increases the risk that the individual will experience a heart attack, stroke, seizure or respiratory (breathing) failure, any of which can result in sudden death.
 Smoking the drug further presents a series of health risks.
 Crack cocaine is often made by mixing cocaine with other substances that create toxic fumes when burned.

 Potential signs of addiction to crack cocaine include:

 - Becoming angry or energetic very quickly